CAPS offers specialized services in the following areas:

 CAPS for Athletics Clinical Services include:

-Athletics Brief Screen at CAPS to determine appropriate services
+Athletics Triage Assessments at CAPS to determine appropriate services

-Student athletes can visit CAPS during Brief Screen hours (Monday-Friday 9am-4pm).
+Student athletes can visit CAPS during Triage Assessment hours (Monday-Thursday 9am-4pm, Friday 9am-3pm).
 There is no charge for this screening.

 Psychotherapy and Psychiatry